NanoComp/meep/doc/docs/Installation.md

 conda activate mp
 ```

-Now, `python -c 'import meep'` should work, and you can try running some of the examples in the `meep/python/examples` directory.
+Now, `python -c 'import meep'` (or `python3 -c 'import meep'`) should work, and you can try running some of the examples in the `meep/python/examples` directory.

 **Note:** There is currently an issue with openblas 0.3.5 that causes segmentation faults on newer Skylake X-series cpus.
 If import meep results in an "illegal instruction" error, downgrade openblas to version `0.3.4` as follows: